ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Conclusion

-I hope you learned a bunch about how you can build a Go and React development setup with Docker.
-No matter what language you use on the frontend or backend the basic principles still apply.
+I hope you've learned a bunch about how you can build the ultimate Go and React development setup with Docker.
+No matter what language you use on the client and server side, the basic principles still apply.
 Enjoy improving your own developer workflow.
 Happy Coding.